Skip to main content

 1. Our proportions are often a mix and match between the two (if you are medically transitioning then your muscle and fat distribution changes, but your bone structure doesn’t), and

-2. It’s impossible to find our desired silhouette or shape created by the clothing, because that shape is only made to accommodate cis male proportions.
+2. It’s impossible to find our desired silhouette, because that shape is only made to accommodate cis male proportions.
 (Think about that perfect muscle tee you once found, which was way too long, or the pants that fit perfectly in the calf and lower thigh, but which you can’t get past your butt and hips).

 If we were to boil down our thousands of data points to the most consistent takeaway it’s this: people in our community need masc clothing that is less long and has more proportional room around the hips.